 If the weather's nice…

-Pack a bottle of wine, a blanket, and some snacks and join a hundred or so others, and handful of helmeted guineafowl, on the paragliding take-off platform to watch the sky explode with color as the sun drops beyond the horizon.
+Pack a bottle of wine, a blanket, a jacket, and some snacks and watch the sky explode with color as the sun drops beyond the horizon.

 If you want to go shopping…